 (ELJ Publications), and a novel, The Book Of (Damnation Books).
 Also has published nonfiction books

 including Music Composition for Dummies, Guitar All-in-One for Dummies, andA Brief History of Nordeast

 Minneapolis.
 Her needlepoints and beadwork have recently appeared on the covers of The Grey Sparrow Journal,

 QWERTY Magazine, and Kiki Magazine.

-His poems have appeared recently in American Religious Poems edited by Harold Bloom,
+and The Double Truth (2011), each with University of Pittsburgh Press.
+Individual poems have appeared in American Religious Poems edited by Harold Bloom,

 ||Krikor Der Hohannesian

 || Poems have appeared in over 150 literary journals including The Evansville Review, The South

 Carolina Review, Atlanta Review, Louisiana Literature, Connecticut Review, and Natural